jerry-ye-xu/jerry-ye-xu/README.md

 <br/>

-My name is Jerry, a statistics and computer science student at Sydney University.
+My name is Jerry, a computer science, statistics and math student at Sydney University.

 I am interested in building analytics and machine learning products, especially the data engineering, ML-Ops and deep learning side of things.